 Eastern Neighbours Film Festival (ENFF) began in The Netherlands in 2008 with the idea to offer Dutch and international audiences a unique glimpse into the cinema of their neighbors from Eastern and Southern Europe.
 This annual event presents the most recent, exciting, and thought‐provoking films, from countries with small, but often powerful film industries, that mostly cannot be seen in The Netherlands.
 The film program includes feature films, documentaries, shorts, and animations; most of the selected films are Dutch premieres.
 Each year the film program is accompanied by numerous side events, designed to educate, engage and initiate new partnerships.
 The presence of prominent guests, directors, actors, producers, and their direct communication with the audience makes ENFF an inspiring event for every participant and cinema-goer.
 Through the screened films, thematic debates, masterclasses, and exciting encounters with our guests, the festival creates a cultural arena where people can come together, engage, discuss and enjoy high-quality cinema.

-Our 13th edition will be held in November in The Hague, The Netherlands.
-The precise date, due to the COVID-19 circumstances, will be communicated later on.
+Our 14th edition will be held in November 2022 in The Hague, The Netherlands.
+The precise date will be communicated later on.

 We invite filmmakers with their debut film to compete for an Audience Award (€1000).
 This can be your first film after graduating or the film you developed while still at school - something you consider your first film!